 Colorado’s counties do an awesome job of making public lands available as elopement and small wedding venues.
 Our state understands that so many couples want to adventure in the great outdoors on their wedding day, so they’ve set aside ceremony sites in various mountain towns exactly for this purpose.
 And the best part?
 The views from these locations rival even the prettiest of venues out here in Colorado, and they’re much more affordable too.

 If you’re looking for a small wedding venue in Colorado for an elopement with a super tiny (or nonexistent!) guest list, you have more options and there are places you can elope that either require a small permit fee or sometimes no permit at all.
 Essentially, your options include free outdoor wedding venues.
-If your total headcount exceeds 10 people, though, we typically recommend renting out a designated small wedding venue ceremony site, since the logistics with larger groups are more complicated.
+If your total headcount exceeds 10 people, though, I typically recommend renting out a designated small wedding venue ceremony site, since the logistics with larger groups are more complicated.

-If your small Colorado wedding venue or location requires a permit or reservation, we recommend doing so as soon as you decide you want to get married there.
+If your small Colorado wedding venue or location requires a permit or reservation, I recommend doing so as soon as you decide you want to get married there.
 Just be aware that some of the small wedding venues in Colorado don’t open up reservations until about 6 months in advance (and for some spots, once they open up, they’re reserved within minutes).

 I don’t think there’s anything more classically Colorado than eloping on your favorite mountain pass.
-Personally, we believe these high alpine roads make for some of the best small wedding venues in Colorado, particularly for adventure elopements.
+Personally, I believe these high alpine roads make for some of the best small wedding venues in Colorado, particularly for adventure elopements.
 A lot of these passes have epic trails you can adventure on, and the 4×4 passes allow you to have a more rugged adventure on your wedding day, away from the busier mountain towns.

 When choosing a Colorado mountain pass as your small wedding venue, you’ll want to look into whether a permit is required.
 These mountain passes typically run through national forest land, and each forest has its own requirements for weddings and events, even if they’re small in size.